+where $\eta>1$ is a regularly varying random variable, say Pareto(1).
+All finite-dimensional distributions of $\xi$ are regularly varying, and the same holds for the modulus $\modulus(\xi)=\sup_{u\in [0,1]} |\xi(u)| = 2\eta$.
+However, $\xi$ is not regularly varying in $J_1$-topology; this follows from the failure of the oscillation condition in \cite[Theorem~10, Equation~(7)]{hul:lin05}.
+However, it is not too difficult to show that $\xi$ is regularly varying in the $M_1$ topology on $\Dfun([0,1],\R)$; see \cite{MR1876437}. \end{example}

-\paragraph{Upper semicontinuous functions} Let $\XX=\USC([0,1])$ be the family of nonnegative upper semicontinuous functions $x:[0,1]\to[0,\infty]$ (which are not identically equal to infinity) equipped with the hypo-topology, see \cite{mo1} and \cite{nor87}.
-Recall that the hypograph of $x$ is defined as $\mathrm{hypo} x=\{(u,v): v\leq x(u)\}$ and that the hypo-topology is the Fell topology on the family of hypographs (see Section~\ref{sec:regul-vari-rand-1}).
-With this topology, $\USC([0,1])$ becomes a locally compact second countable Hausdorff space, which is metrisable.
-It should be noted that convergence in the hypo-topology does not necessarily imply pointwise convergence, for instance, the sequence $x_n(u)=\one_{u=v_n}$ with $v_n\to v$ as $n\to\infty$ converges to $\one_{u=v}$ in $\USC([0,1])$, but not pointwisely at $u=v$.
+\paragraph{Upper semicontinuous functions} Let $\XX=\USC([0,1])$ be the family of non-negative upper semicontinuous functions $x:[0,1]\to[0,\infty]$ (which are not identically equal to infinity) equipped with the hypo-topology; see \cite{mo1} and \cite{nor87}.
+Recall that the hypograph of $x$ is defined as $\mathrm{hypo} x=\{(u,v)\colons v\leq x(u)\}$ and that the hypo-topology is the Fell topology on the family of hypographs, see Section~\ref{sec:regul-vari-rand-1}.
+With this topology, $\USC([0,1])$ becomes a locally compact second-countable Hausdorff space, which is metrisable.
+It should be noted that convergence in the hypo-topology does not necessarily imply pointwise convergence; for instance, the sequence $x_n(u)=\one_{u=v_n}$ with $v_n\to v$ as $n\to\infty$ converges to $\one_{u=v}$ in $\USC([0,1])$, but not pointwise at $u=v$.

 It is possible to generate an ideal on $\USC([0,1])$ using the uniform norm as the modulus.
 Furthermore, the family $\USC([0,1])$ can be equipped with an exclusion ideal obtained by excluding the zero function.
 Another ideal can be obtained by excluding the family of spike functions $a\one_{u=b}$ for $a\geq 0$ and $b\in[0,1]$.